 Welcome to STARS

 STARS (The Strategic Team for the Advancement and Retention of Students) engages students, faculty, and staff in dialogue about teaching and learning.
-At STARS workshops and events, we provide strategies for students to be successful in college and offer faculty useful information and handouts they can use in their classes to help and motivate students.
+At STARS workshops and events, we provide strategies for students to be successful in college and offer faculty useful information and handouts they can use in their classes to help students and motivate them to succeed.
 STARS gives students a chance to hear faculty/staff perspectives while giving faculty/staff insight into the student point of view.
 Besides offering practical help, our sessions provide inspiration to continue learning.

-Spring 2013 STARS events
+Fall 2013 STARS events

 Career Exploration: Finding Your Path: Wed.
 Nov.
 20, 1 to 2:30 pm, LARC 201

 The resources below can be used to implement the strategies we started to explore on Opening Day -- the factors that help students succeed in college.

 The RP Group's study of 900 students in California community colleges: Student Perspectives Research Report

 Six Student Success Factors handout -- For a cardstock copy to post in your office or classroom, call ext.
 2712.

 Resources we can use to help students succeed:

 - Directed: Career/Transfer Center Counseling Career Report assignment Worksheet on goals